-Home owners believe that the main factors that should be taken into account in determining increases (or decreases) in site rents is increases (or decreases) in the actual costs of maintaining the land on which their home is located, the communal facilities of the park and the services provided to them by the park owner, and the impact this has on the operational profit margins of the park.
-What home owners are not comfortable with, and do not accept, is that market valuations determined by market reviews are an accurate and reliable way of determining increases (or decreases) in those actual costs and margins.
-Thus they are not fit for purpose as a metric for determining site rent increases
+Home owners believe that one of the main factors that should be taken into account in determining increases (or decreases) in site rents is increases (or decreases) in the actual costs of maintaining the land on which their home is located, the communal facilities of the park and the services provided to them by the park owner.
+What home owners are not comfortable with, and do not accept, is that market valuations determined by market valuation reviews are an accurate and reliable way of determining increases (or decreases) in those actual costs.